warlord1901t/Py_OS/README.md

 - **User Interface (UI):** A graphical user interface with buttons, frames, and drag-and-drop functionality.
 - **Settings and Customization:** Customize the background color and window opacity according to your preferences.
 - **Notification and Navigation:** Receive notifications and navigate through the simulated operating system.

+## Set up manually by downloading files as the method mentioned below is not tested yet (Recommended)

 ## Getting Started